WebFreak001/WurgerKing/README.md

 ---

-This app is not affiliated with Burger King, Burger King Deutschland GmbH or any other third parties.
+This app is not affiliated with Burger King®, Burger King Deutschland GmbH or any other third parties.

 It is solely made as a project to research web app design based on a real usecase with the goal of offering wider availability for the app to older smartphones and devices with unsupported operating systems.